How to Plan a Death Valley Day Trip from Las Vegas

 Leaving The Artist’s Palette on our left, we continue on our way to Badwater Basin, and at this point, I put you in a bit of a situation.

 And again, since we are and we have come this far… you’ll have to take a picture, don’t you?
-We got out of the car, and that’s where we realized the wind, the heat, and the mother who gave birth to it.
+So we got out of the car, and that’s when we realized the wind, the heat, and the mother who gave birth to it.

 It was like we got into a giant convection furnace.
 At full throttle, we took the picture and ran to the car again.
-Also, monitoring the temperature of the car because there was a risk of engine heat.
+Also, monitoring the car’s temperature because there was a risk of engine heat.

 How to get to Las Vegas from Death Valley